 A busker's stage can be anywhere from fairs and festivals to trains and cablecars.
 Depending on their motivation, these street performers sometime travel the globe with their astounding acts reaching far-away lands and peoples with their unique form of entertainment.
 In some cultures, they are considered a living curiosity.
-With a great street stage or "pitch", buskers can easily amass huge audiences with literally thousands of people entertained daily.
+With a great street stage, buskers can easily amass huge audiences with literally thousands of people entertained daily.

 Busker Central's mission is all about elevating public consciousness and educating internet users what it means to be an authentic busker.

 It's hard to estimate the world-wide busker population.
 Some have it in the tens of thousands in Europe alone.
 These buskers are busy performing their art just like they always have.
 They may even spring from a family or village with a long history of performing.
 Misunderstood in some lands and illegal in others, busking is truly a cultural phenomena.

 Considering the term itself, the United States is one of the few countries that does not employ the English word "busker".
 Instead, the term "street performer" is used along side with all sorts of mis-conceptions alluding to homeless, criminal, alcoholic, and transient deeds.
 When dressed nonchalantly, buskers are often perceived as losers.
 When dressed appropriately, they are perceived as entertainers.